 Forest Bathing: Lupuna

-Forest Bathing: Lupuna is a multisensory installation that brings the public to the lush presence of the Lupuna tree through two spaces.
+Forest Bathing: Lupuna is a multi-sensory installation that brings the public to the lush presence of the Lupuna tree through two spaces.
 The audience is invited to step through a waterfall into a sensorial experience where a tropical downpour saturates the senses through spacial audio, light and rain machines.

 Release Date